-&lt;sup>111 This limit to the two year measure life is due to the fact that the optimization builds upon itself; that is, if a thermostat is optimized during a cooling season the setpoints will remain at the optimized levels when that thermostat switches back into cooling mode in the following year, and further optimization applied in that year will change setpoints even further compared to the pre-optimization levels.
+&lt;sup>115 This limit to the two year measure life is due to the fact that the optimization builds upon itself; that is, if a thermostat is optimized during a cooling season the setpoints will remain at the optimized levels when that thermostat switches back into cooling mode in the following year, and further optimization applied in that year will change setpoints even further compared to the pre-optimization levels.
 As the setpoints get more and more extreme from repeated optimizations it is likely that the rate of manual adjustments to the setpoints goes up (thus overriding the optimized setpoints) which shortens the measure life.

-Source quality will be determined using hierarchy to describe the strength of the identified source as shown in Table 1-3 below.
+table below.
 In cases where a range of values are provided by a source versus an absolute EUL, the median value should be used.
 In other cases, if more than one high quality source is available with conflicting values, the one with primary research data with strong confidence in the findings should prevail, otherwise, the average EUL should be calculated.